dalbay/Node.js-Tutorials/README.md

 });
 ```
 ##### Run the server:
-PS C:\Users\aygun\OneDrive\Documents\Udemy\The Complete Bootcamp2019\complete-node-bootcamp-master\complete-node-bootcamp-master\1-node-farm\starter> node index.js
+> node index.js
 Listening to requests on port 8000

 ##### OUTPUT:
 ![NodeJS Routing display1](/images/nodeRouting1.png)
 ![NodeJS Routing display2](/images/nodeRouting2.png)

-When there is a request that we that wasn’t handled in the code, the server will not respond, and the search wheel won’t stop spinning.
+When there is a request that wasn’t handled in the code, the server will not respond, and the search wheel won’t stop spinning.
 To handle this problem, add another route within the else statement.
 ```javascript
 const server = http.createServer((req,res) => {
     const pathName =  req.url;